This article is contributed by Murad Bushnaq, Founder and CEO of Morweb.

 Here are a few ideas for getting started:

-Social media gives you the opportunity to promote your organization’s fundraising campaigns and tools to your community of current supporters, but don’t forget that it also enables you to connect with new supporters.
+Social media gives you the opportunity to promote your organization’s fundraising campaigns to your community of current supporters, but don’t forget that it also enables you to connect with new supporters.
 Encourage your supporters to share your fundraisers with their own personal networks to increase your reach.